Skip to main content

 " Where ?"
 She asked, surprised.

 " The Bhils had invited me to their Mata Bhavani Pujan, and Ranima feels it will be a politically good message if you come along."
-He made her agree, as he went on to tell her about how the Bhils had helped him during his exile with Ranima, how their society, although not very accepting of the Rana's rule, were friendly with the Sisodiyas.
+He made her agree, as he went on to tell her about how the Bhils had helped him during his exile with Ranima, how their society, although not very accepting of the Rana's rule, was friendly with the Sisodiyas.
 Things had changed slightly, creating tension during his father's reign, but the Bhils loved him, as one of their own, calling him Kika, which meant beloved son.
 He also told her stories of all the times he had asked the Bhils to help when Mewar was in danger, and they obliged.
 He also spoke of how he had learnt of their warfare and strategies in the jungle.
 Ajabdeh listened as she went about her chores, aware that most of what he shared was already known to her, not only because his mother often spoke of their time away from the palace but also because such gossip travelled through the palace grapevine into the royal families around the land.
 "Dress simply, because the road through the jungle is not safe for the royal procession, palanquin or royal dresses."
 She nodded, pleased.
-"We also don't want to project superiority by dressing in fineries."
+"We also don't want to project superiority by dressing in finery."
 Ajabdeh was happy; she would finally get out of the heavy royal attire, even if it meant for a few hours.

 Pratap was patting Sarang when Ajabdeh walked into the stable.
 She was wearing a maroon and yellow lehenga with simple embroidery and a maroon semi-transparent dupatta, with silver jewellery.
 He had changed into a simple white Angrakha with red borders.
 Her Payal made him turn as she approached him.